mscwilson/mscwilson.github.io/trackers-setup.md

 </script>
 ```
-This should connect the tracker to the collector, Snowplow Micro.
-Just needed to start tracking events.
+This should connect the tracker to the Snowplow Micro.
+Just needed to start emitting events.
 The docs suggested that the standard events to track are Page Views and Page Pings.

 ```html
 <script type="text/javascript" async=1>